Georgia Labor Laws Guide

 The child labor laws in Georgia protect minors from any physical, moral, or emotional hazard.
 Georgia has both state and federal labor laws regulating the working conditions of minors depending on their age.

-Work time restrictions for Georgia minors
+Work time restrictions for minors in Georgia

 Employment of minors 12 and 13 years of age and younger

-A minor aged at least 12 but less than 16 years of age must obtain an employment certificate issued by the school administration to be able to work.
-Also, minors under 12 years of age are not allowed to work in any gainful occupation and get a regular hourly wage.
-But they are allowed to work junior jobs such as cutting the lawn, shoveling snow for neighbors, helping around the house for an allowance, and similar.
+Moreover, minors under 12 years of age are not allowed to work in any gainful occupation and get a regular hourly wage.
+However, they can work junior jobs such as cutting the lawn, shoveling snow for neighbors, helping around the house for an allowance, and similar.

 Breaks for Georgia minors

-All minors in Georgia are entitled to a 1-hour meal break or 30-minute meal break and additional 30 minutes for rest or recreation.
+All minors in Georgia are entitled to a 1-hour meal break or 30-minute meal break and an additional 30 minutes for rest or recreation.

 Prohibited occupations for Georgia minors

-For the extensive list of prohibited occupations, go to → Georgia prohibited occupations for minors
+🎓 For the extensive list of prohibited occupations, go to → Georgia prohibited occupations for minors

 Working near alcoholic beverages